 During this period of high infections, we have decided to publish our headline results two days early.
 This means that the latest estimates on infection levels are available at their earliest opportunity and further breakdowns for the same period and a longer time series will be published on Fridays.
 These early estimates are provisional and are subject to change as we receive more data, but they have undergone sufficient quality assurance to ensure that they are based upon an acceptable number of test results received up to the end of the reference week.
-This week, we are publishing estimates for the week ending 31 December, based on a reference date of 28 December to account for anticipated additional test results for the last few days.
+This week, we are publishing estimates for the week ending 6 January, based on a reference date of 3 January.

-During the most recent week of the study (25th December - 31st December), it is estimated that 72,900 people in Northern Ireland had COVID-19 (95% credible interval: 56,800 to 90,100).
-This equates to 3.97% of the population (95% credible interval: 3.10% to 4.91%) or around 1 in 25 people (95% credible interval: 1 in 30 to 1 in 20).
+During the most recent week of the study (31st December - 6th January), it is estimated that 99,200 people in Northern Ireland had COVID-19 (95% credible interval: 83,800 to 116,800).
+This equates to 5.41% of the population (95% credible interval: 4.57% to 6.36%) or around 1 in 20 people (95% credible interval: 1 in 20 to 1 in 15).
 This is based on statistical modelling of the trend in rates of positive nose and throat swab results.

-Modelling suggests the trend in the percentage of people testing positive continued to increase in the week ending 31st December in Northern Ireland.
+Modelling suggests the percentage of people testing positive continued to increase in the week ending 6th January in Northern Ireland.